Introduction

 -

-Non-compact feasible sets (even convex ones) — No guarantee in general.
-The fundamental obstruction is
+Non-compact feasible sets (even convex ones).
+There is no guarantee in general.
+The fundamental

-(which is never compact), can fail to contain a nearest point.
-Iterative algorithms operating in such settings may
+compact), can fail to contain a nearest point.
+Iterative algorithms operating in such settings may oscillate or

-The takeaway: whenever you write project(x, S) or call a nearest-neighbor routine, the code silently assumes
+The takeaway is simple.
+Whenever we write project(x, S) or call a nearest-neighbor routine, the code

 The concept of distance to a set is fundamental to margin-based classifiers